Fast Bayesian Functional Principal Components Analysis: Simulations

-Figure~\ref{fig:FPCA_Func_MSE} displays the boxplots of the ISE distributions for the mean (first column) and principal components (second to fourth columns) for scenario S1 (first row) and scenario S2 (second row).
-Boxplots are shown for FAST in red, for GFSR in green, and for SVD-GP in blue.
-The y-axis in every plot is on the log scale for presentation purposes, as the eigenfunctions are on a different scale from the mean function.
-FAST has an ISE performance that is either comparable or superior to the other two methods for all functional components; GFSR exhibits consistently larger ISE, which may be due to posterior distribution problems when estimating both fixed (mean) and random effects (covariance) with similar structures.
-To mitigate this problem, FAST starts sampling in the neighborhood of reasonable $\mu(t)$ and $\lambda_i$ estimates.
+where $w(\cdot)$ are the corresponding Gaussian quadrature weights at $t_m$, $m=1,\ldots,M$.
+Combining the ${\rm ISE}^b$ values over simulations provides a $B$-dimensional vectors for each method and each principal component.
+Figure~\ref{fig:FPCA_FPC_ISE} displays the boxplots of these ISE by principal component (column) for scenario S1 (first row) and scenario S2 (second row) and method.
+Results indicate that FAST consistently outperforms existing methods.

-We also calculate the posterior coverage probabilities for the true mean $\mu(t)$ and eigenfunctions $\phi_k(t)$, $k=1,\ldots,K$.
-For each simulated data set $b=1,\ldots,B$, we obtain the equal-tail $95$\% credible intervals at all time points $t_m$, $m=1,\ldots,M$ along the domain $[0,1]$.
-The proportion of times these credible intervals cover the true function is calculated over $t_m$ for each combination of $b$ and $k$.
-These proportions are then collected in a vector of length $B=100$ for each function $\mu(t), \phi_k(t)$.
-Figure~\ref{fig:FCOV} displays the kernel smooth of these vectors of proportions for the mean and eigenfunction estimates produced by FPCA (red), GFSR (green), and SVD-GP (blue).
-The first row corresponds to S1, and the second presents results for S2.
-FAST has superior, or closer to nominal, coverage probabilities compared to both GFSR and SVD-GP for these functions.
+We also estimate pointwise posterior coverage probabilities of the true FPCs $\phi_k(t)$, $k=1,\ldots,K$.
+For each simulated data set $b\in\{1,\ldots,B\}$, we obtain the equal-tail $95$\% credible intervals at the observed time points $t_m$, $m=1,\ldots,M$.
+The proportion of times these credible intervals cover the true function is calculated over the $t_m$ for each combination of $b$ and $k$.
+These proportions are then collected in a vector of length $B=200$ for each function $\phi_k(t)$.
+VMP and POLAR are excluded from this comparison, as they do not address uncertainty quantification for the FPCs.

-For each combination of dataset, $b$, and FPC, $k$, there are $N=50$ scores $\xi_{ik}^b$.
-For each such combination of $b$ and $k$, we calculate the proportion of times the equal-tail $95$\% credible intervals cover the corresponding true scores.
-These proportions are collected in a vector of length $B=100$ for each FPC.
-Figure~\ref{fig:SCOV} displays the kernel smooth of these vectors of proportions for FAST (red), GFSR (green), and SVD-GP (blue) by eigenfunction in Scenario S1 (first row) and Scenario S2 (second row).
-FAST achieves nearly nominal coverage for all FPCs in both scenarios and outperforms both GFSR and SVD-GP.
+Figure~\ref{fig:FPCA_FPC_COV} displays the kernel smooth of the estimated point-wise coverage proportions for FAST and GFSR using the same structure as Figure~\ref{fig:FPCA_FPC_ISE}.
+FAST performs well in all scenarios, consistently out-performing GFSR.

-We extended the simulations both to a larger observation grid $M = 60$ and to a multilevel scenario; see results in Supplement Sections~\ref{supp:simM60} and ~\ref{supp:simMulti}, respectively.
-Results were qualitatively similar with those presented here.
-However, for multilevel we compared our approach only to GFSR, which is the only other method with a multilevel implementation.
+Figures~\ref{fig:FPCA_FPC_ISE} and ~\ref{fig:FPCA_FPC_COV} indicate that the advantage of FAST is particularly striking for $\phi_3(t)$ in S1.
+In this case, the mean can be written as a linear combination of $\phi_1(t)$ and $\phi_3(t)$: $\mu(t) = 140\phi_1(t) + 4\sqrt{5}\phi_3(t)$.
+This choice makes the problem more challenging in finite samples, when information may leak between the mean and covariance; see, for example, \cite{zhou_prediction_2025} for a more detailed discussion.